Travel from Sichuan to Tibet: Southern Route vs. Northern Route

 The original road was known as the Chuanzang Road, and was built between April 1950 and December 1954.
 The road divides into the northern and southern routes 703 kilometers from Chengdu, at the Xindu Bridge.
 From there the road takes two different routes, with very different landscapes, though both end at the same place, Lhasa.

 Challenges of the Sichuan-Tibet Highway

 The route overland from Chengdu to Lhasa is a rough one, with some amount of risk.
 Driving along the mountain roads can be hazardous, and there is always a risk of landslides and riptides.
 At times the road winds up and down mountainsides, across wide open plains, and passes picturesque river valleys and shimmering lakes.
 Despite the challenges of driving such an enormous distance to get from Chengdu to Lhasa, many people still prefer to take this route for the amazing scenery it provides, including one of the best spots in China for photography, the Xindu Bridge.
 From Xindu, travelers have a choice of taking either route, and the scenery is different along each.

-Different Travel Routes
+Different Travel Routes and Altitudes

 Northern Route Via China National Highway 317 (G317, 2320km)

 The northern route of the Sichuan-Tibet Highway is around 150km longer than the southern route, and is a very different journey.
 The majority of the route has an average road condition, although there are more stretches with dirt roads and has tracts that are more dangerous through the mountains.